How To Recognize Sexual Abuse? Who Can Be A Victim Of Sexual Abuse?

 There are lots of resources and guides available online that can help you figure out the best way of approaching this type of conversation or handling a situation like this.
 If your child is or has been the victim of sexual abuse, get them the help they need as soon as you can.

-Don't be judgemental, or make them feel ashamed or guilty.
+Don't be judgmental, or make them feel ashamed or guilty.
 It's important for the victim's mental health and self-esteem that they get the love and support.
 They should be taught not to carry any guilt or shame because the abuser is the criminal.